 - 2-in-1 functionality: Combines dehumidification and air purification for improved air quality.

-- Smart WIFI control: Allows for convenient remote operation and adjustments via a mobile app.
+- Smart WIFI control: Allows convenient remote operation and adjustments via a mobile app.

-- True HEPA filter: Captures 99.7% of airborne particles, ensuring cleaner air.
+- True HEPA filter: Captures airborne particles for cleaner indoor air.

 Cons:

-- Water tank capacity: Limited to 1 liter, requiring frequent emptying for larger spaces.
+- Water tank capacity: Limited to 1 liter, requiring frequent emptying for larger or very humid spaces.

 - Temperature rating: May not operate efficiently in extreme temperatures above 122°F.